-Before you use any of these Chrome flags, you first need to know how to access them.
+Before you use any of these Chrome flags you first need to know how to access them.
 Type

 chrome://flags in the chrome address bar and hit Enter.
 You will see a big list of Chrome Flags with a warning that these features are not stable.

 Here you can use Chrome’s “Find” (Ctrl + F) feature to quickly find the features we have listed below.
 I will also be adding a URL at the end of each feature that you can directly paste in the Chrome address bar to access that feature without going through the above process.

-1. Enable Smooth Scrolling
+4. Enable Smooth Scrolling

-Just search for “Smooth Scrolling,” or you can type
+Just search for “Smooth Scrolling” or type

-2. Quickly Mute Tabs
+5. Quickly Mute Tabs

 Chrome shows a tiny speaker icon on the right side of the tabs that have audio playing inside.
 This enables you to quickly find the source of the audio and mute or stop it.
 By enabling this Chrome flag, the speaker icon will act as a mute button so you can click on it to quickly mute the tab without even moving to it.
 Of course you can right-click the tab and select “Mute tab” to mute it, but this is much faster without any distractions.

-Look for the feature “Tab audio muting UI control,” or type
+Look for the feature “Tab audio muting UI control” or type

 chrome://flags/#enable-tab-audio-muting to directly access it.
 Click on the “Enable” button below it to enable it.

-3. Enable Fast Tab/Window Close
+6. Enable Fast Tab/Window Close

-When this flag is enabled all the tabs and windows you close will be closed instantly without any delay.
+When this flag is enabled, all the tabs and windows you close will be closed instantly without any delay.
 This doesn’t mean that it lets you skip through the closing process.
 What it does is hide the tab immediately once it is closed.
 The closing process still continues in the background without you knowing it.

 Search for “Fast tab/window close,” or type